 Here’s what is required:

 You will need to have the original copy of your acceptance letter from your college of choice.
-Alternatively, you can also present proof of registration from the college.
+Alternatively, you can also present proof of registration / proof of enrolment from the college.

 Proof of academic results

 If you’re in matric you will need to send the bank your National Senior certificate.
 This usually comes out in January (after final exams).
 This is usually the last step of the process.

 However, if you’re a current student and would like to further your studies you can apply again.
 You will need to present your current academic result to the bank.

 Before the bank approves your student loan they will need to see proof of costs.
 Students can compile a list of all study material (textbooks, laptops, etc.) and present these costs.
 Additionally, tuition fees and accommodation costs must be included with the application.

 The financial institution will require FICA documents from the student and the person standing surety.
 The documents required are as follows:

 - Proof of residence no older than 3 months (student and surety)

 - ID documents (for both student and surety)